 I like the customer pyramid that David Bland proposed.
 Whenever I’m discussing an idea for a product with our potential clients, I tend to think in such terms.
 More often than not people jump into building a thing/part without really validating that the problem even exists.

 In our domain there is one problem, though, that is almost universally a pain in the neck.
-Not only does it exists but people would love to see a reasonable solution.
+Not only does it exist but people would love to see a reasonable solution.
 The problem is estimation.

 There’s an ongoing, heated discussion under the label of #NoEstimates.
 The label is misleading though as people tend to pack a lot of different, sometimes incoherent, ideas into that box.
 At the same time, awareness of available approaches is very limited.